My Chef's Apron

 Molasses or maple syrup: Molasses will give these cookies a slightly darker color.

-Cookie size: these cookies are on the larger side.
+Cookie size: These cookies are on the larger side.
 If you're going to adjust the size, make sure to change the baking time as well (check around 12 to 15 minutes into baking time for half the size of these oatmeal cookies).

 Important: I know that urge to try one immediately when they come out of the oven, but trust me, let them sufficiently cool first.
 Once out of the oven, they continue to bake and still develop their flavors while hot.